koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 > [!quote] [Gradient routing](/gradient-routing)
 > We present _gradient routing_, a way of controlling where learning happens in neural networks.
 Gradient routing applies masks to limit the flow of gradients during backpropagation.
 By supplying different masks for different data points, the user can induce specialized subcomponents within a model.
 We think gradient routing has the potential to train safer AI systems by making them more transparent or by enabling the removal or monitoring of bad capabilities.

 Gradient routing would hopefully isolate the "AIs are bad by default" beliefs and "personas" to a subset of the parameters.
 Then we could choose to ablate those parameters, or to keep them - effectively training two networks in one.
-Furthermore, compared to data filtering, gradient routing is [probably more robust](/gradient-routing#scalable-oversight-via-localization) to our forgetting to label datapoints as "promotes negative AI stereotypes."
+Furthermore, compared to data filtering, gradient routing is [probably more robust](/gradient-routing#scalable-oversight-via-localization) to forgetting to label datapoints as "promotes negative AI stereotypes."

 ## A call for experiments